 The dashboard description appears at the bottom of the Main Menu.
 Though dashboard descriptions are optional, they are utilized when searching reports.
-To modify a dashboard description, select 'Description' in the Toolbar drop-down menu.
-Fill in the description and press V OK.
+To modify a dashboard description, click 'Description' in the Toolbar drop-down menu.
+Fill in the description and click 'OK.'